"Climate Change and Net Zero” Lecture Series 2024

 6. Indira Gandhi National Open University (IGNOU)

-Almost all agreed that it has been knowledgeable and most effective lecture series and their expectations were fully met; Impactful lectures and content of the lectures which was highly relatable to them and true.
-Finally, some suggestions by them like; to CCNZ address issues about waste management, soil degradation, plastic pollution and relate these to Technology Day which falls on 11th of May.
+Almost all school teachers agreed that it has been knowledgeable and most effective lecture series and their expectations were fully met; Impactful lectures and content of the lectures which was highly relatable to them and true.
+Finally, some suggestions by them like; to CCNZ address issues about waste management, soil degradation, plastic pollution and relating these to Technology Day which falls on 11th of May.